PixelCrafters/StartupHealthCheck/README.md

   bundle exec rake db:setup
 ```

-Add data to the search index
+After you've setup your database, you will have two example organizations in the database (Example Startup and Example Startup2).
+In order to access these organizations via search add data to the search index.
 ```
   bundle exec rake searchkick:reindex CLASS=Organization
 ```

-Start the rails server
+Start the rails server:
 ```
   rails server
 ```